 Once we arrived at Chania Airport, we were welcomed by our taxi driver who was holding up a sign saying, ‘GUILTY MOTHER’ which really made us chuckle!
 Welcome to Chania!
 After a pleasant thirty minute transfer from Chania airport, we were warmly welcomed into the hotel with beaming smiles.
-This set the tone for the friendly, family feel atmosphere we could expect for the days ahead.
+This set the tone for the friendly, family feels atmosphere we could expect for the days ahead.

-We were on the VIP all inclusive package which was a bonus as gave us access to some other benefits such as a welcome package on arrival, 3 branded drinks (such as Amstel beer) every day, free access to the gym, an hour of tennis a day and faster Wi-Fi services).
+We were on the VIP all-inclusive package which was a bonus as gave us access to some other benefits such as a welcome package on arrival, 3 branded drinks (such as Amstel beer) every day, free access to the gym, an hour of tennis a day and faster Wi-Fi services).
 In fact, the Wi-Fi was almost better than we have at home!

-Like most family holidays, the children were happiest around the pools (there is a main pool and a toddler pool for splashing around).
-Our children spent hours jumping on the variety of inflatable rings which other families had left behind so the new guests could enjoy them.
+Like most family holidays, the children were happiest around the pools (there are a main pool and a toddler pool for splashing around).
+Our children spent hours jumping on the variety of inflatable rings that other families had left behind so the new guests could enjoy them.
 There was a real sense of community and sharing here which really resonated with me.
 Once again, something we had not experienced before.

 The majority of the animation speak a number of languages which is impressive in itself.
 Both Momo and Manolo speak at least four languages each!
 Throughout the day, the animation team would come and ask the children if they would like to join into an activity in an encouraging way without ever being pushy with the adults (or the children) which was brilliantly balanced.
 Manolo was a huge hit with our kids (as shown below).

-The children loved the activities which included t-shirt painting, making animal masks, football, French boules and most evenings were rounded off with a mini disco at 8pm.
-Come on...who doesn’t enjoy a bit of Gangnam Style?
-The kids loved it and we all know that happy kids...means happy parents!
+The children loved the activities which included t-shirt painting, making animal masks, football, French boules, and most evenings were rounded off with a mini disco at 8 pm.
+Come on…who doesn’t enjoy a bit of Gangnam Style?
+The kids loved it and we all know that happy kids…means happy parents!

 Once you’ve burned a few calories, you might be thinking about what’s for lunch or dinner.
 The food here is excellent and I was pleasantly surprised.
 The Manager, Antonio was very attentive and looked after our needs every evening during our meals.
-On Greek night, we enjoyed some traditional greek dancing and by the end of the evening, almost all the adults (and children) were up dancing, holding hands and learning some basic steps from the experts.
+On Greek night, we enjoyed some traditional greek dancing and by the end of the evening, almost all the adults (and children) were up dancing, holding hands, and learning some basic steps from the experts.
 Me included!

 The Kiani Beach Resort is, as you might expect, is right on the beach.
 There is a lovely stretch of beach right in front of the pool and beach bar areas.
 If you walk five minutes along the beach to the right, the scenery is beautiful and tranquil.
 I loved it.
 If you fancy a leisurely stroll, you can walk along from the beach to Kalyves which takes around 30/40 minutes with plenty of traditional restaurants and cafes there.

 As a final top tip, I would strongly recommend spending a morning or an early evening in the Chania old town and port.
 It is full of colour and rustic charm as you might expect in an old port.
-A must see and only a 20 minute taxi ride from the hotel.
+A must see and only a 20-minute taxi ride from the hotel.

 I feel like I could write about this place all day, but I don’t want to tell you too much more as you might want to explore this for yourself.
 We had a brilliant five nights here and the children were genuinely sad when we left.
 They had made friends here, which we hope we will see again.

 Note: The Kiani Beach Resort is currently undergoing a large expansion.
-This did not disrupt our stay or our sleep; but the new part will be open later this year.
-It is a modern build, including more rooms, a nature trail and a luxury spa.
+This did not disrupt our stay or our sleep, but the new part will be open later this year.
+It is a modern build, including more rooms, a nature trail, and a luxury spa.
 We can’t wait to come back and see the expansion!

-This was a complimentary stay with Seacrete Hotels but all content, opinions and photographs are my own.
+This was a complimentary stay with Seacrete Hotels but all content, opinions, and photographs are my own.
 For further information on the Kiani Beach Resorts and Seacrete Hotels, please visit https://www.seacretehotels.com/